Mindful driving: Looking after the mental health of lone drivers

 Companies should look at ways of keeping office and mobile workers connected while giving advice that helps employees bolster their own mental wellbeing.

 The important thing for companies to remember is that mental health initiatives should not be ad hoc or temporary.
-Though the pandemic may have heightened stress levels and put a strain on workers’ emotional wellbeing, ill mental health is a prevalent issue at all times – and a joined-up, comprehensive and adaptable strategy should be in place in order for real difference to be made.
+Ill mental health is a prevalent issue at all times – and a joined-up, comprehensive and adaptable strategy should be in place in order for real difference to be made.